-Entering year two of his return to the Oklahoma State golf program is assistant Donnie Darr.
+Entering year three of his return to the Oklahoma State golf program is assistant Donnie Darr.

 During Darr’s first season back in Stillwater, the Cowboys produced four team titles, five individual medalists and capped the season with a No. 4 ranking.
 Additionally, Kristoffer Ventura earned third-team All-America status, while Jordan Niebrugge and Zachary Olsen captured Academic All-America status.

 Darr, who had served as Ohio State's head coach since 2009, resumed the position he held in Stillwater from 2006-09 for the 2015-16 campaign.

 During his time in Columbus, Darr led the Buckeyes to four regional appearances.
 In 2011, he helped his squad reach the match play portion of the NCAA Championship at Karsten Creek.

 Under his guidance, the Buckeyes won six tournament titles, produced eight all-region selections as well as five All-Big Ten performers.

 "Having coached at five schools, Donnie brings with him a wealth of experience.
 To be able to hire a guy who has been a head coach at two universities is invaluable.
 He has experience at Oklahoma State as well, so he understands the culture of our program.
 It is great to welcome he and his family back to Stillwater," Bratton said.